CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 #### ORP.5.A7 Maintaining Information Security [Information Security Officer (ISB)]

 In order to maintain and continuously improve the existing security level, all security measures of the security concept should be regularly checked for compliance and improvement.
-The tests SHOULD be carried out by independent, professionally qualified, internal or external persons.
+The tests SHOULD be carried out by independent, qualified, internal or external persons.
 The results of the checks SHOULD be comprehensibly documented and announced to the management.
 Defects found SHOULD be corrected promptly.

 #### ORP.5.A8 Regular reviews of Compliance Management

 The aim was to establish a procedure for regularly checking compliance management and the resulting requirements and measures for efficiency and effectiveness (see also DER.1.3 Audits and Revisions).
 It SHOULD regularly be checked if the organizational structure and the processes of compliance management are still appropriate.

-### 3.3 Requirements for increased protection requirementsListed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+### 3.3 Requirements for increased protection requirements
+Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### ORP.5.A9 Protection against subsequent changes to information [Information Security Officer (ISB), user] (I)